How To Use Body Oils

 To cleanse, simply massage oil onto your face and wipe off the excess using a warm, damp towel.
 This can help remove residual dirt and impurities.

 Using a smaller amount, apply natural body oil to the face and leave it on as your moisturizer.
-Your skin loves natural body products.
+Your skin loves natural body products and we’ve created a specialty blend in our Face Love Roll-On.
 Why not give it what it wants and help in achieving radiant skin today?

 - “The Importance of Moisturizing.”
 University of Tennessee Medical Center. https://www.utmedicalcenter.org/the-importance-of-moisturizing/